Pablo-Ortiz-Lopez/ortizma.com/content/post/reading-rf-signals/index.md

 ### Example application of modulation
 For instance, consider transmitting audio.
 Directly sending the analog signal from a microphone without modulation poses challenges:

-* It would require an extremely large antenna or a powerful power source.
+* It would require an extremely large antenna or extremely powerful power source.
 * Multiple audio streams would interfere with each other.

 To overcome this, we turn to modulation.
 Looking at the chart, we want an analog carrier signal, because those propagate better in the air.
 And we have to look into the 'analog data' category, because the signal coming from our microphone is analog.
 From here, we can choose AM, FM, or PM.
 We will choose AM because it is straightforward and suitable for understanding later how remotes work.